flymin/MagicDrive-V2/README.md

 ## Abstract

 <details>
-<summary><b>TL; DR</b> MagicDriveDiT generates high-resolution and long videos for street-view with diverse 3D geometry control and multiview consistency.</summary>
+<summary><b>TL; DR</b> MagicDrive-V2 generates high-resolution and long videos for street-view with diverse 3D geometry control and multiview consistency.</summary>

 The rapid advancement of diffusion models has greatly improved video synthesis, especially in controllable video generation, which is essential for applications like autonomous driving.
 However, existing methods are limited by scalability and how control conditions are integrated, failing to meet the needs for high-resolution and long videos for autonomous driving applications.
-In this paper, we introduce MagicDriveDiT, a novel approach based on the DiT architecture, and tackle these challenges.
+In this paper, we introduce MagicDrive-V2, a novel approach based on the DiT architecture, and tackle these challenges.
 Our method enhances scalability through flow matching and employs a progressive training strategy to manage complex scenarios.
-By incorporating spatial-temporal conditional encoding, MagicDriveDiT achieves precise control over spatial-temporal latents.
+By incorporating spatial-temporal conditional encoding, MagicDrive-V2 achieves precise control over spatial-temporal latents.
 Comprehensive experiments show its superior performance in generating realistic street scene videos with higher resolution and more frames.
-MagicDriveDiT significantly improves video generation quality and spatial-temporal controls, expanding its potential applications across various tasks in autonomous driving.
+MagicDrive-V2 significantly improves video generation quality and spatial-temporal controls, expanding its potential applications across various tasks in autonomous driving.

 </details>

 ## News
+- [2025/06/26] MagicDrive-V2 is accepted by ICCV 2025 :tada: .
+We rename this repo from MagicDriveDiT to MagicDrive-V2 to align with our paper.
 - [2025/01/27] We update **fine-tuned results on Waymo Open Dataset** on our project page.
-[Check it out](https://gaoruiyuan.com/magicdrivedit/#waymo)!
+[Check it out](https://gaoruiyuan.com/MagicDrive-V2/#waymo)!
 - [2024/12/07] Stage-3 checkpoint and nuScenes metadata for training & inference release!
 - [2024/12/03] Train & inference code release!
 We will update links in readme later.
 - [2024/11/22] Paper and project page released!
-Check https://gaoruiyuan.com/magicdrivedit/
+Check https://gaoruiyuan.com/MagicDrive-V2/

 ## TODO